 I wouldn’t say we are political in any way, but we are certainly trying to make people see that we are all the same – down under, people are people.
 Hate has no place where different minds meet.
 You can disagree but not fight.
 We use music as our weapon in this journey.

-Do the religious aspects and symbol play somehow an strong part in the lyrics ?!
+Do the religious aspects and symbols play somehow a strong part in the lyrics ?!

 I am sure the new promo pic will definitely cause the divided opinions and assume you may have got some of them, but when looking at the pic it gives an impression of Orphaned Land wants to be a metal band unifying people together despite their religious background ?!